flare-foundation/songbird-state-connector-protocol/specs/attestations/external-chains/standardPaymentReference.md

 # Standard payment reference

-In Flare, a standard payment reference is defined as a 32-byte sequence that can be added to a payment transaction, in the same way that a payment reference is attached to a traditional banking transaction.
+On Flare and Songbird, a standard payment reference is defined as a 32-byte sequence that can be added to a payment transaction, in the same way that a payment reference is attached to a traditional banking transaction.

 Blockchains may enable several ways of attaching data as metadata to a transaction.